Quantum security of subset cover problems: Lower bound on the --restricted subset cover problem

 \item $P'_{\ell-col-h_1}$ corresponds to the set of databases that contain \emph{at least} $\ell$ \emph{distinct} collisions on $h_1$.\footnote{We do not define the equivalent property for $h_2$.
 Since both $h_1$ and $h_2$ are random functions, we can swap them when considering database property by symmetry, thus we do not need to define more unnecessary properties.} As explained in the previous section, here we will use the fact that we cannot reach a database containing $\ell+2$ or more collisions from a database containing $\ell$ collisions by making a single query:

 \item $P_{\ell-col-h_1}$ corresponds to the set of databases that contain \emph{exactly} $\ell$ \emph{distinct} collisions on $h_1$:

-\item $P_{preimage-h_1}$ corresponds to the set of databases that contain the preimage of $0$:\footnote{Note that the amplitude of finding \emph{any} preimage is the same as the amplitude of finding the preimage of $0$.}
+\item $P_{preimage-h_1}$ corresponds to the set of databases that contain a preimage of $0$:\footnote{Note that the amplitude of finding \emph{any} preimage is the same as the amplitude of finding the preimage of $0$.}

 \end{itemize} Finally, for $i,\ell \in \mathbb{N}$, we write:

 where $\ket{\stateiafter}$ is the state just after the $i^{th}$ query to $H = (h_1,h_2)$ and $P_{1,2}^{RSC}$ was defined in \Cref{eq:Plk}.
 For convenience, we write $P_2 = P_{1,2}^{RSC}$ in this section.